Nelson Velazquez Preview, Player Props: Royals vs. Blue Jays

 Nelson Velazquez At The Plate

-- Velazquez is batting .252 with five doubles, 12 home runs and eight walks.
+- Velazquez has five doubles, 12 home runs and eight walks while hitting .245.

-- Velazquez will look to extend his four-game hitting streak.
-He's batting .278 with three homers in his last games.

-- In 43.8% of his games this season, Velazquez has driven in at least one run.
-In seven of those games (21.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 14 games this year (42.4%), Velazquez has picked up an RBI, and in seven of those games (21.2%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.